Narotam-Mishra/e-Commerce_apis_project/ReadMe.txt

 # Note - user can leave only one review per product.

 # There are two ways from which we can implement 'only one review per product' feature - 1). using 'indexing' right on schema, 2). in the controllers (review controller) when we create review APIS

+# populate() method MongoDB - this method allows us to reference documents in other collections.
+By using this method we could get specific info about product, when requesting all reviews.

+# In order to connect product collection with review collections, we need to use 'Mongoose virtuals'.
+We can think of mongoose virtuals as properties that do not persist or are stored in the database, they only exist logically.
+We used to create them on the fly when we want to compute something.
+To setup this we will add following in 'productModel'.js file

+# `{ timestamps: true, toJSON:{virtuals: true}, toObject: {virtuals: true} }` - after adding this line, this reviews will be add it as a virtual property

+# on virtual properties, we won't be able to perform query.

 # difference between model and schema
 # In MongoDB, the terms "schema" and "model" are often used in the context of defining the structure of your data, but they serve slightly different purposes: